oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GPAW is a density-functional theory (DFT) Python code based on the projector-augmented wave (PAW) method and the atomic simulation environment (ASE).
 It uses real-space uniform grids and multigrid methods or atom-centered basis-functions.

-**URL**
+**More Information**

 https://wiki.fysik.dtu.dk/gpaw/